 Create the Labels:

 If you’d like the same labels that I made, you can just hop on over to Cricut Design Space and use my file.
-I’ve made it public so I can share it with you.
-Measure the height of your trays and simply type in the word you want into Desing Space.
+I’ve made it public, so I can share it with you.
+Measure the height of your trays and type in the word you want into Design Space.
 Size it so that it’s not too tall for the tray.
 Repeat until you’ve created all your words.